Hong Kong SAR

 Property tax is charged annually to the owner of any land or buildings (except government and consular properties) in Hong Kong SAR at the standard rate of 15% on the net assessable value of such land or buildings.
 Net assessable value of a property is the consideration payable to the owner for the right to use the land or buildings less rates paid by the owner and a 20% notional allowance.

 Rental income derived by a company from a Hong Kong property is subject to profits tax.
 The company that is subject to profits tax may apply for an exemption from property tax in respect of the property.
 If no exemption is applied, the property tax paid can be used to offset against the profits tax payable by the company.

-Stamp duty is charged on transfer of Hong Kong stock by way of sale and purchase at 0.2% of the consideration (or the market value if it is higher) per transaction.
+Stamp duty is charged on transfer of Hong Kong stock by way of sale and purchase at 0.2% (before 1 August 2021) or 0.26% (on or after 1 August 2021) of the consideration (or the market value if it is higher) per transaction.
 Hong Kong stock is defined as stock the transfer of which must be registered in Hong Kong.

 For conveyance on sale of immovable property in Hong Kong, the stamp duty payable depends on the type of property transferred (i.e. residential property vs. non-residential property) and the property consideration.
 Currently, stamp duty on transfer of properties is charged as follows:

 - Transfer of residential property: A flat rate of 15%, with certain exemptions.
 One common exemption is acquisition of a single residential property by a Hong Kong SAR permanent resident who does not own any other residential property in Hong Kong SAR at the time of acquisition (see 2 below).